-What is happening in Chicago?
+What is happening with Energy Benchmarking Policy in Illinois?

 Learn more about the City of Chicago Energy Benchmarking and Disclosure Ordinance here.
-(Enacted September 2013)
+(Enacted September 2013; Updated November 2017)

 Learn more about the City of Evanston Energy and Water Benchmarking Ordinance here.
 (Enacted December 2016)